lindawangg/Schematic-Parts-to-BOM/README.md

 # Schematic Parts to Bill of Materials
 Program compares bill of materials parts to the parts in a schematic.
-Algorithm uses hash tables for time complexity to be O(2n).
+Algorithm uses hash tables for time complexity to be O(n).
 Program utilizes apache poi for spreadsheets.